FAQs

 What is the difference between a clinical psychologist and a psychiatrist?

-A Clinical Psychologist has completed an undergraduate degree in psychology followed by specialised postgraduate training in psychological theory and intervention across the lifespan.
-Clinical Psychologists have several years of experience and training before they qualify to practise, and they use a range of psychological models and approaches in order to help people to overcome difficulties and challenges.
-Clinical Psychologists also have advanced training in clinical research, and many work in academic roles as well as in clinical practice.
-Clinical Psychologists are scientist-practitioners whose work is informed by the best available research evidence.
-A Clinical Psychologist can not prescribe medication, and their work is not led by diagnostic categories.
-A Psychiatrist is a medical doctor who has undertaken further specialist training and has expertise in the diagnosis and treatment of mental illness.
-Psychiatric treatments will often include medication.
+A clinical psychologist has completed an undergraduate degree in psychology followed by specialised postgraduate training in psychological theory and intervention across the lifespan.
+Clinical psychologists have several years of experience and training before they qualify to practise, and they use a range of psychological models and approaches in order to help people to overcome difficulties and challenges.
+Clinical psychologists also have advanced training in clinical research, and many work in academic roles as well as in clinical practice.
+Clinical psychologists are trained as 'scientist-practitioners' whose work is informed by the best available research evidence, and who contribute to the advancement of the evidence base by engaging in clinical research.
+Clinical psychologists in the UK do not prescribe medication (although we works closely with colleagues who can, wherever this is appropriate) and their interventions are led by individual formulations rather than by diagnostic categories.
+A psychiatrist is a medical doctor who has undertaken further specialist training in psychiatry after medical school, and who has specialist expertise in the diagnosis and treatment of mental illness.
+Some psychiatrists are also trained in psychotherapy, and may offer both psychological and pharmacological therapies.

 Are the sessions confidential?